 Lauren Sisler is a national award-winning sports broadcaster who joined ESPN and SEC Network in 2016 as a sideline reporter for both college football and gymnastics.
-In 2017, she added the role of reporter for SEC Nation, SEC Network’s traveling pre-game college football show on Saturdays in the fall.
+In the 2017-18 season, she was the reporter for SEC Nation, SEC Network’s traveling pre-game college football show on Saturdays in the fall.

 In addition, she continues to serve as a sports reporter and host at AL.com where she covers a multitude of teams and sports in the state of Alabama.
 In June of 2017, she was awarded a regional Emmy for producing an interview between Charles Barkley and Nick Saban that garnered more than 11 million views across various social media and digital platforms.